FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 (several minutes) switches between instruments during the night.

-The DeVeny spectrograph was built at Kitt Peak National Observatory (KPNO) and known as the White Spectrograph.
+The DeVeny spectrograph was built at Kitt Peak National Observatory (KPNO) and was known as the White Spectrograph.
 It had a long career at the #1 36-inch and 84-inch telescopes there before being retired; Lowell Observatory acquired the spectrograph from KPNO on indefinite loan in 1998.
 A new CCD camera was built for it, and the instrument was further modified for installation on the 72-inch Perkins telescope in 2005.
 Following 8 years of service there, it was removed in 2013 for upgrades for installation on the Lowell Discovery Telescope (LDT) instrument cube.
-DeVeny has been in service since February 2015.
-The spectrograph was designed for and operates internally with f/7.5 telescope optics; new re-imaging optics were designed and fabricated to match the spectrograph with LDT's f/6.1 beam.
+DeVeny has been in service at LDT since February 2015.
+The spectrograph was designed for and operates internally with f/7.5 optics;
+new re-imaging optics were designed and fabricated to match the spectrograph with LDT's f/6.1 beam.

 EMI Pickup Noise